mobify/workshop--adaptivejs-site-1x/README.md

     {/footer}
     ```

-8. Wrap each element in a div within the template file.
-Use the classes below:
+8. Wrap each element in a `<div>` tag.
+Use the classes in the snippet below:

     ```html
     {#footer}